 Sleep Apnea & Mental Health

-Sleep apnea disturbs this process, causing lapses of breath dozens of times per hour.
-This prevents the sufferer from getting quality sleep, impacting nearly every other part of their life.
+Sleep apnea disturbs this process, by causing lapses in your breathing dozens of times per hour.
+This prevents your body from getting quality sleep, impacting nearly every other part of your life.
+If left untreated, your condition and your mental health will worsen in the long run.

 The Need for REM Sleep